drnc/imgstack/README.rst

 *imgstack* performs all computation with 64 bits floating point values.
 It writes the resulting TIFF image file with the same type than the input images
-(if input images are 16 bits TIFF, output image is 16 bits TIFF).
+(if input images are 16 bits TIFF files, output image is a 16 bits TIFF file).

-*imgstack* can also optionnaly compress the resulting TIFF file.
+*imgstack* can optionnaly compress the output TIFF file.

 *imgstack* supports setting the sigma factor value.
 Reasonable values range from 1.0 to 3.0.